AKAI S01 MODS: £120 - £160

 The fact that the Akai S01 exists at all is fairly baffling as to all intents and purposes it was obsolete before it was even released.
 A 16 bit mono sampler with 1MB of memory as standard expandable to a massive 2MB maximum, sampling at a maximum bandwidth of 32khz, with no storage options other than a floppy drive, with only one output, with very few editing options and only a 3 figure numerical display to edit with.
 Even the curious addition of 2 MIDI inputs doesn't save it from being a rather confusing addition to the Akai range.
 EMU and Ensoniq must have been pissing themselves laughing when Akai released the S01 for £999 in 1993 (yes you did read that right - £999), but the S01 has the last laugh as our mods have taken its sound mangling possibilities way beyond any other rackmount sampler ever produced.
 In fact a bent S01 is far superior in circuit-bent terms to any other Akai sampler we have come across!

 We have several options available for mods on this machine.
 The first is an external patchbay connected to the rear of the main unit by a 25 way D-sub cable.
 This patchbay comes in one of two options.
-For £99 the patchbay is mounted in a desktop case that can be as far away from the main rack as the cable you can find.
-A two metre cable is supplied.
+For £120 the patchbay is mounted in a desktop case.
 In this case the patchbay has 25 sockets in the main patching area.
 The connector on the Akai itself is mounted on the rear panel by default, but we can mount it on the front if you'd prefer (see below).
-The £99 desktop patchbay option is shown above.
+The £120 desktop patchbay option is shown above.

-For £120 the patchbay is mounted in a single unit rackmount casing which is joined to the main unit via a short 25 way D-sub cable and associated connectors mounted on the rear of the S01 and the patchbay.
+For £150 the patchbay is mounted in a single unit rackmount casing which is joined to the main unit via a short 25 way D-sub cable and associated connectors mounted on the rear of the S01 and the patchbay.
 This option can be seen above.
-The increased cost is down to the extra cost of the rack case itself, and the mysterious fact that a shorter 25 way D-sub cable costs about 5 times as much as a two metre cable!
+The increased cost is down to the extra cost of the rack case itself, and the extra wiring involved.
 With a rackmount patchbay the main patching area has 24 sockets, but it is the same as the desktop patchbay in every other detail.

 With the external patchbay detached or no cables in the patchbay the S01 functions as it normally would.